nikmaly/train-controller/copilot_prompt.md

   - Respect the `.clang-format` rules
   - Add documentation in the form of JSDoc
   - Do not include inline comment for self-evident functionality
+  - Prefer to use a basic digital pin.
+Use analog and PWM only when necessary.